 The Unit Advisory Chairs of the Liberal Studies Program each represent one of the 14 unit areas of the LSP (i.e., seven core courses & seven learning domain areas).
 Advisory Chairs oversee committees, largely comprised of faculty (and some staff), who teach in their relevant unit areas.
 Advisory committee responsibilities include looking at new course proposals and drafting feedback on them, conducting annual assessments, reviewing syllabi, and sponsoring workshops and retreats to help develop both new and veteran instructors teaching in their LSP unit area.

-If you are a DePaul Faculty member interested in serving on an LSP advisory committee, please fill out the
+If you are a DePaul Faculty member interested in serving on an LSP advisory committee, please email email@example.com.

 First Year Writing Committee